MSC Core Skills & Nature– and Art-based Meditation

 Course location: MonViso Institute (MVI) Campus, Ostana, Piemont, Italy (1500m asl altitude), a real-world laboratory at the cutting edge of research and education on sustainability transitions and regenerative design in breath-taking nature.

-Course setting: A spacious and well equipped glamping (glamorous camping) tent on campus with access to all needed facilities.
+Course setting: The amphitheatre and a spacious and well equipped glamping (glamorous camping) tent on campus with access to all needed facilities are the main locations for our course.
 Depending on weather conditions, we will alternate between our cozy tent space for the morning sessions and expand practices to the outdoors on and around the campus in the afternoon.

 Your Teachers: Certified MSC Teachers Mirjam Luthe and Helga Luger-Schreiner (see below)